 We love that this bed comes in a range of sizes from Small to XXL.
-Much like the Barney Bed, the Ambient Lounge is therefore a great choice for a bed that your puppy could grow with over time.
+Much like the Barney Bed, the Ambient Lounge is a great choice of bed that your puppy can grow with over time.
 For example, the medium size would be perfectly suitable for Newfoundland puppies or you could invest in the XXL size straight away and watch your puppy quickly take up more and more room on the giant plush mattress.

 Speaking of the plush mattress, let’s talk about the comfort level of this bed.
 The rounded shape is great for dogs who love to curl up in a perfect circle as they sleep.
 The faux-fur cover is removable and super soft.

 As for maintenance, the cover of the bed is machine-washable.
 The base is easily cleaned with soapy water.